Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 My Jesus, I shall not abandon you.

-The first point of focus must be the chorale melody, originally composed by Andreas Hammerschmidt (Boyd, p 289).
-It clearly appealed to Bach since he used it three times in the first two Leipzig cycles.
+The first point of focus must be the chorale melody which clearly appealed to Bach since he used it three times in the first two Leipzig cycles.
+Boyd (p 289)claims it was originally composed by Andreas Hammerschmidt although Dürr is insistent that it was by Christian Keymann from 1658 (p 187).

 C 124, however, is the only one of these three works for which Bach composed a chorale fantasia based upon the melody, so perhaps this excuses the repetition.
 That apart, the chorale melody is not inserted into other movements such as we find in many works of this cycle, as indeed was also the case with C 122, performed just a few days previously.